ReleasePad

 Stop guessing what your users want.
 See what they actually clicked.

-- Clicks vs. crickets — Know exactly which updates users engaged with and which ones they ignored.
+• See which updates got noticed — Know exactly which entries users engaged with and which ones they ignored.

 In v2.4.1 (Feb 18, 2026) there were 3 updates: